ajayreddieai/event-cal-ai/README.md

-# Event Discovery Calendar App
+# Calendar Website (Next.js)

-A comprehensive location-based event discovery mobile application built with React Native and Expo that automatically finds and organizes local events based on user interests and location.
+A minimal Next.js site that shows a calendar UI with events.

 ## ✨ Features